bappasahabapi/Level-1-ProblemSet-div-3-/README.md

  3. How to take n th element input of an array-603
  4. Find the max and min element of an array-604
  5. Count the number of odd or even prestent in the array-605
+ 6. Find out the missing number from array element-CSES -1083